 Can I take graduate level courses as an undergraduate student?

 You may take graduate courses as an undergraduate student for graduate credit or for undergraduate credit if you meet the criteria listed below.
 You must receive prior approval from your advisor, the instructor, and the Associate Dean.
-Approval forms are available in Room 141 ESB or from your advisor.
+Approval forms are available in Room 141 ESB.
 Undergraduates may not enroll in a 600 level course.

 - Student must be within 12 semester hours of graduation.